EICTA, IIT Kanpur

 print(type(result)) # <class 'NoneType'>

-user_input = None # to be assigned later
+user_input = None # declared but not yet assigned

 if result is None: